Timegated® Raman Measurements - Effective Suppression of Ambient Light Interference

 With conventional continuous wave (CW) Raman spectroscopy, spectra often contain broad background interference or distinct interfering bands when measuring samples outside sample enclosures in ambient light.
 This may limit the use of flexible and convenient measurement configurations and may force the use of closed sampling systems.
 [1, 2]

 The rejection capabilities can be demonstrated by repeating time-resolved measurements in different levels of ambient light intensity.
-The following drill core sample measurements were carried out in three different lightning conditions:
+The following drill core sample measurements were carried out in three different lighting conditions:

 1. In a closed sample enclosure